Chapter 31 : Beautiful

 “He’s not a stalker-weirdo,” Freddy said defensively, as if I had just been insulting one of his closest and oldest friends.
-“His name’s Paul.”
+“His name is Paul.”

 I literally had to take a second to compose myself.

-“His name’s Paul?
+“His name’s Paul, is it?
 Oh, okay, well that solves everything!
 I’m sure Paul’s a real stand-up guy!
 I’m sure he makes a habit out of walking grannies across the street and saving little wittle kittens from trees!
 I'm sure it's never occurred to Paul to do something bad like abduct a drunk teenager and harvest his internal organs and sell them ON THE INTERNET!"

 There was a long pause.
 For a moment, I was worried that Fred might start crying again.

-“There’s no need to get sassy,” he mumbled, feelings obviously wounded.
+“There’s no need to get sassy, Aggy,” he mumbled, feeling obviously wounded.

 I sighed, squeezing my eyes shut, and rubbed at my temples with the fingers of my free hand.
 Stay calm, Agatha.
 You can do this.
 “Okay.
-Well, can I please speak to this Paul, please?”
+You know what — can I speak to this Paul character, please?”
 It was the only logical option I could think of.
 Talking to Freddy wasn’t going to get me anywhere.
 Hopefully, I could convince this Paul character to spare Fred's liver and kidneys, and instead just drive him to Dom’s.

-Suddenly, there was a deep, gruff voice on the line.
+Suddenly, there was a gruff voice on the line.
 “Paul here.”